prajwalkulkarni/gitCommands/system-design.md

 - Try and use React.memo, but do not overuse it
 - Virtualize large lists
 - Memoization
-- Correct use of closures
+- Correct use of closures to avoid memory leaks

 ## Security
 ### JWT